xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 In Version 0, you'll build a mobile-responsive React app that:

-- ✅ Displays country data from the `localData.js` file
+- Displays country data from the `localData.js` file
-- 🏠 Shows all countries on the Home page using a reusable CountryCard components
+- Shows all countries on the Home page using a reusable CountryCard component
-- 📦 Is styled according to provided Figma designs
+- Is styled according to provided Figma designs
-- 🧭 Uses `react-router` to navigate between pages
+- Uses `react-router` to navigate between pages
+- Includes: Home, SavedCountries, and CountryInfo pages

 ![image](https://github.com/user-attachments/assets/79094b58-6856-4491-8fa5-0a394f85f0b9)